-Four basic features characterize the law of development: its regulatory focus on transfers, its task to shape a cyclical process, its organization by often unrepresentative institutions and the multi-level dispersion of its legal sources combined with the similarity of its content.
-A fifth feature, the absence of a court, has already been mentioned above.49
+Four basic features characterise the law of development: its regulatory focus on transfers, its task to shape a cyclical process, its organisation by often unrepresentative institutions, and the multilevel dispersion of its legal sources combined with the similarity of its content.
+A fifth feature, the absence of a court, has already been mentioned.49

-The fundamental mode of operation in development law is one of organizing transfers.
+The fundamental mode of operation in development law is one of organising transfers.
 It evolves around facilitating transfers of mainly two things: funds and knowledge.
-Traditionally, the center of attention has been the provision of funds.
-Providing loans or grants and hence financing development is and remains an essential task.50 Knowledge is an important object of transfer too.
+Traditionally, the centre of attention has been the provision of funds.
+Providing loans or grants, and hence financing development, is and remains an essential task.50 Knowledge is an important object of transfer too.
 To provide advisory services or support capacity-building is a central task of development agencies and of the law regulating them too.
-The law of development is in principle structuring the process of transferring funds and knowledge - and organizing to learn from such transfers for the future.
-A central legal tool for this purpose are project agreements that set the terms for individual project support or general budget support (also known as structural adjustment).51 These agreements are often only allowed to be concluded following some general terms that for example (as by the World Bank's safeguard policies) set the environmental or social standards to be fulfilled or allow for other types of conditionality.
+The law of development is in principle structuring the process of transferring funds and knowledge-and organising to learn from such transfers for the future.
+A central legal tool for this purpose is a project agreement that set the terms for individual project support or general budget support (also known as structural adjustment).51 These agreements are often only allowed to be concluded following some general terms that, for example, (as by the World Bank's safeguard policies) set the environmental or social standards to be fulfilled or allow for other types of conditionality.